 Due to the temporary closing of the Hotel to undergo major renovations from May 2005 until January 2006 to transition and reposition the Hotel from a Holiday Inn to a Hilton, and the substantial depreciation and amortization expenses resulting from the renovations and operating losses incurred as the Hotel ramped up operations after reopening, Justice has recorded net losses.
 These losses were anticipated and planned for as part of the Partnership's renovation and repositioning plan for Hotel and management considers those net losses to be temporary.
 The Hotel has been generating positive cash flows from operations since June 2006.
-For the fiscal years ended June 30, 2012 and 2011, the Partnership reversed that trend as net income was \$4,110,000 and \$710,000, respectively.
+For the fiscal years ended June 30, 2013 and 2012, the Partnership generated net income of \$3,061,000 and \$4,110,000, respectively.
 Hotel operations improved significantly during the last two fiscal years and depreciation and amortization expenses decreased as many of the furniture and fixture improvements from the renovation of the Hotel reached full deprecation during the fiscal 2011.

 Management believes that the revenues expected to be generated from the operations of the hotel, garage and leases will be sufficient to meet all of the Partnership's current and future obligations and financial requirements.

 Management also believes that there is significant value in the Hotel to support additional borrowings, if necessary.